Chris-hughes10/pytorch-accelerated/docs/callbacks.rst

-.. currentmodule:: callbacks
+.. currentmodule:: pytorch_accelerated.callbacks

 .. _callbacks:

 Callbacks
 *********

-In addition to overridable hooks, the :class:`~trainer.Trainer` also includes a callback system.
+In addition to overridable hooks, the :class:`~pytorch_accelerated.trainer.Trainer` also includes a callback system.

 It is recommended that callbacks are used to contain 'infrastructure' code, which is not essential to the operation of the training loop, such as logging, but this decision is left to the judgement of the user based on the specific use case.